AndreasGrip/textfilereader/README.md

 ## Future

-Currently only synced reading are supported, but I might add asynchronous support int the future, ether if I need it myself or if someone as (or even pay 10-50€).
+Currently only synced reading are supported, but I might add asynchronous support int the future, ether if I need it myself or if someone ask (or even pay 10-50€).
 But what I really hope for is that node team would get their shit together and add support for the formats this package support, it's not like it's rocket science.

 ## Features